okothkongo/operation_task/README.md

 ```

 ##  Websocket Client
-This receives a push notification each time there are new companies to be pushed.
+This receives a push notification each time there are new companies to be pushed.These companies are then saved and email notifications are sent users depending on wether their favorite categories are among the new companies categories.

 ## Dependencies
 - Erlang `25.1.2`